-Embark on this 90-minute guided walk in the City of London exploring the horrors of living through the plague and the Great Fire of London.
+Step back in time and uncover the chilling history of the City of London on this 90-minute guided walking tour.
+Join us as we explore the horrors of living through the plague and the Great Fire of London.

 - Go back to September 1666

 - Find out why there is a statue of Henry VIII on a gate